PyCQA/flake8/docs/source/user/configuration.rst

     paths =
       ./path/to

-Relative paths will be interpreted relative to the config file.
+Relative paths will be interpreted relative to all config files.
 Multiple paths can be listed (comma separated just like ``exclude``) as needed.
 If your local plugins have any dependencies, it's up to you to ensure they are installed in whatever Python environment |Flake8| runs in.